 Grilled Corn on the Cob with Basil Butter

-This Grilled Corn on the Cob with Basil Butter was pure summer goodness and will make our menu during corn season year after year.
+This Grilled Corn on the Cob with Basil Butter is pure summer goodness and makes our menu during corn season year after year.
 Grilling corn adds a touch of smokiness and this compound butter recipe is a simple way to kick up summer corn up a few notches of deliciousness.

 Living smack dab in the center of corn country, we get the BEST fresh corn on the cob in the summer.
-Sweet and tender, the kernels need almost no seasoning, but every once in a while, I’ll indulge by making delicious herb butter.
+Sweet and tender, the kernels need almost no seasoning, but every once in a while, I’ll indulge by making delicious Herb Butter to pair with this BBQ Corn on the Cob.
 And this time, I went with basil with a pinch of cayenne pepper.
-Check out some more of the Best Grilling Recipes from the blog so you’re ready to BBQ all summer long!
+Check out more of the Best Grilling Recipes from the blog so you’re ready to BBQ all summer long!

 I have memories of sitting out on the back porch of my childhood home with my sisters picking the sticky silk from each cob before my mom boiled them on the stovetop.
 Such a messy chore.
-And Lambeau doesn’t clean up the silk that lands on my kitchen floor…though she does hoover up crumbs pretty darn well.
+And Lambeau, our yellow lab, doesn’t clean up the silk that lands on my kitchen floor…though she does hoover up crumbs pretty darn well.

 How to Make Compound Butter

-The options are endless.
-Add some citrus zest, favorite herbs, and spices.
+- The options are endless.
+Add some citrus zest, your favorite herbs, and spices.

-I like to chill a bit so the butter firms up, then form into a log using plastic wrap.
-Then you can slice off rounds to top warm steaks or pass around the table for those who want some for their corn has a perfectly portioned serving.
+I like to chill a bit so the butter firms up, then form it into a log using plastic wrap.
+Then you can slice off rounds to top warm steaks or pass the butter around the table for those who want some for their corn.
+This provides a perfectly portioned serving.
 Once you’ve joined the compound butter bandwagon, you’ll want to try this fabulous Truffle Butter from Savory Experiments.

 This was an ideal complement to the heavenly sweet corn.
 I grabbed some corn on the cob that was picked locally in the morning from our nearby produce stand.
 Grilling over charcoal that same night is such a treat!